Updated on by Kate Gordon

 The low-code market now encompasses a wide range of services that can cater to developers, marketers, small businesses and bigger organisations.
-One of its main uses is the creation of internal apps to help improve a company’s core functions, such as HR, sales/marketing and financial reporting.
+One of its main uses is the creation of internal apps.
+This helps improve a company’s core functions, such as HR, sales/marketing and financial reporting.

 The term ‘low-code’ often refers to both no-code and low-code platforms.
-No-code tends to be used by business users who have little to no coding experience and are ‘drag and drop’ interfaces which enable a website or application to be quickly pieced together.
-They have their limitations, however: you can only play with the tools provided and there’s no option to write any further code around them.
+No-code tends to be used by business users who have little to no coding experience.
+They are ‘drag and drop’ interfaces which enable a website or application to be quickly pieced together.
+However, they do have their limitations.
+As you can only play with the tools provided and there’s no option to write any further code around them.

-Low-code, on the other hand, is aimed at professional developers and design teams and helps them to streamline and simplify their work.
-It enables enterprise-grade applications to be created with very little hand coding, but still requires some technical knowhow.
-The biggest benefit, though, is that developers are still able to code additional features and designs, should time, coding skill and project resources allow.
+Low code, on the other hand, is aimed at professional developers and design teams.
+As it helps to streamline and simplify their work.
+It enables enterprise-grade applications to be created with very little hand coding.
+Although still requires some technical know-how.
+The biggest benefit is that developers are still able to code additional features and designs.
+Should time, coding skills and project resources allow.

-Marketers and designers can get involved in the creating process thanks to the low technical requirements.
-A lack of talented developers doesn’t have to become a workflow bottleneck for digital teams because a greater number of users can get involved with the design and build.
-Likewise, using low-code solutions leaves the skilled development team to concentrate on the highly technical tasks instead.
+Marketers and designers can get involved in the creation process thanks to the low technical requirements.
+A lack of talented developers doesn’t have to become a workflow bottleneck for digital teams.
+This is because a greater number of users can get involved with the design and build.
+Likewise, using low-code solutions leaves the skilled development team to concentrate on highly technical tasks instead.

-The no-code and low-code platforms on the market today can meet the requirements of a wide range of business needs, from customisable web pages to enterprise level app builder.
+The no-code and low-code platforms on the market today can meet the requirements of a wide range of business needs.
+For instance, customisable web pages and enterprise-level app builders.

-- WordPress: while there have been page builder plugins available for some time, the release of Gutenburg editor provides users with greater flexibility without having to recode template files.
+- WordPress: while there have been page builder plugins available for some time, the release of Gutenberg editor provides users with greater flexibility.
+Without having to recode template files at the same time.

-- Twilio: phone and SMS routing can be created in Twilio’s low code Studio, so advanced phone systems and reactive call/SMS response workflows can be created via drag and drop.
+- Twilio: phone and SMS routing can be created in Twilio’s low code Studio.
+This means advanced phone systems and reactive call/SMS response workflows can be created via drag and drop.

-The need to work faster and more efficiently was a general and widespread requirement of marketing teams, and this has been further exacerbated by the global pandemic: the cloud, digital tools and automation solutions are now even more important than before.
+The need to work faster and more efficiently was a general and widespread requirement of marketing teams.
+This has been further exacerbated by the global pandemic.
+As well as the cloud, digital tools and automation solutions are now even more important than before.

-Low-code and no-code enables time-poor and funds-strapped marketers to create, test and deliver digital experiences without the need for advanced programming skills.
-In addition, it puts the power of how to solve a marketing problem directly into the hands of those that experience them, meaning that they can build solutions that are tailored to their specific challenges and future issues.
+Low-code and no-code enable time-poor and funds-strapped marketers to create, test and deliver digital experiences.
+This is done without the need for advanced programming skills.
+In addition, it puts the power of how to solve a marketing problem directly into the hands of those that experience them.
+As a result, they can build solutions that are tailored to their specific challenges and future issues.

 Given that low-code platforms usually cover specific areas, clearly identifying your goals for the project is the first and most important place to start.
-Other things to look for include ease of use, the amount of customer support and helpful resources available; platforms that allow for granular sharing of permissions across teams for better collaboration; and integration with the other apps you use in your organisation.
+Other things to look for include ease of use, the amount of customer support and helpful resources available.
+As well as platforms that allow for granular sharing of permissions across teams for better collaboration.
+Also, integration with the other apps you use in your organisation.

-From trying to work around the gaps in their software, marketers are now adapting their mindset to solving essential problems and building efficient processes, regardless of any specific gaps in their various tools, thanks to the widespread adoption of low-code.
+From trying to work around the gaps in their software, marketers are now adapting their mindset to solving essential problems.
+As well as building efficient processes, regardless of any specific gaps in their various tools, thanks to the widespread adoption of low-code.